job/draft-sidrops-rpki-ccr/README.md

 # draft-spaghetti-sidrops-rpki-ccr

-Work in progress repository for Internet-Draft draft-spaghetti-sidrops-rpki-ccr
+Work in progress repository for Internet-Draft draft-ietf-sidrops-rpki-ccr

 ## Usage